tdrewtech/Python-UI-Dashboard-Project/README.md

 ```

 ## Rubrics
 In this project, the goal is to to build a Flask application that focuses on user interface.
 The first step is to download or clone this repository.
-The file in this repository is a skeleton for creating a Flask application dashboard.
 In the `app.py` and` templates / index.html` section there are several missing sections that you must complete.
 Some of the parts that must be considered are as follows:

 ### 1. Repository Github Setting and Environment (2 poin)